 If domestic/civil union partners and their children are tax dependents, then HSA distributions for their qualified medical expenses are tax-free.
-However if domestic/civil union partners and their children are not tax dependents, then HSA distributions for their medical expenses are not qualified distributions and are includable as income and will generally be subject to the 20% penalty.
+However domestic/civil union partners and their children are not tax dependents, then HSA distributions for their medical expenses are not qualified distributions includable in income and will generally be subject to the 20% penalty.

-38.Does the individual have to be HSA eligible when a distribution is made from his/her HSA account?
+38) Does the individual have to be HSA eligible when a distribution is made from his/her HSA account?